Coyote Valley, California: Ecology

 The current width of the wildlife corridor through the Coyote Valley is 2 km.
 This is considered the minimum width for a viable wildlife corridor for multiple species.

 De Anza College wildlife biologists and students have monitored wildlife in the Coyote Valley since December 2007.
 They have recorded 160 species of birds, 25 of which either are rare, have special status, or both.
 Because development and the multilane U.S. Highway 101 pose barriers to migration of mammals such as tule elk (Cervus elaphus nannoides), puma (Puma concolor), coyote (Canis latrans), bobcat (Lynx rufus), gray fox (Urocyon cinereoargenteus), American badger (Taxidea taxus), etc. the Coyote Valley and its permeable multiple highway underpasses/culverts serve as the last remaining safe passages between the mountains to the west and east.
 De Anza students have used motion activated cameras to document that these passages are used by deer, bobcats, puma, coyote, and other large mammals.

 Tule elk were re-introduced to Mount Hamilton from 1978 to 1981.
-However, tule elk that live on the Mount Hamilton/Diablo side of the valley have been documented lining up near Highway 101, unable to cross.
+The elk that live on the Mount Hamilton/Diablo side of the valley have been documented lining up near Highway 101, unable to cross.

 Coyote Valley’s vernal pools offer a safe haven to many amphibian species such as the California tiger salamander (Ambystoma californiense) and the California red-legged frog (Rana draytonii).

 Coyote Valley is traversed by Coyote Creek, an important stream for steelhead trout (Oncorhynchus mykiss) spawning runs.